gasduster99/fishKitLearn/README.md

 ## Delay Differential Models

+More complex models can be fit in `fishKitLearn` by using the `ddModel` class that is designed to work with delay differential models (DDM).
+Manual specification of DDMs follow the same general motif as shown above, except that lag values and lagged derivatives are specified with the `lagvalue` and `lagderiv` functions as would be used with `dede` from the `deSolve` package.

 ### Automatic Schnute-Deriso Delay Differential Model [^3]

+The Schnute-Deriso DDM as specified by Walters[^4] is automatically provided here in the `schnuteDDMod` object.
+In this package the model is constructed with the three parameter Schnute Stock Recruitment relationship so as to allow the same versatile access to Ricker, BH and Logistic recruitment model through $\gamma$.
+For more information about this model and how it estimates reference points see [^5].

     #A default Schnute model configuration is provided in the package
     schnuteDDModel$printSelf()